vega/vega-lite/site/docs/encoding/type.md

 ### Casting a Temporal Field as an Ordinal Field

-To treat a date-time field with `timeUnit` as a discrete field, you can cast it be an `"ordinal"` field.
+To treat a date-time field with `timeUnit` as a discrete field, you can cast it to be an `"ordinal"` field.
 This type casting can be useful for time units with low cardinality such as `"month"`.

 <span class="vl-example" data-name="bar_month"></span>